GitHubDragonFly/GitHubDragonFly.github.io/README.md

           - ZIP files are supported
       - Supports exporting to the following formats:
         - Animated GIF and PNG (see general notes about these formats further below)
-        - AVIF, HDR, EXR, JPEG, PNG, KTX2 and WEBP images at unchanged original image size up to 16k:
+        - AVIF, HDR, EXR, JPEG, PNG, KTX2 and WEBP images at unchanged device limited image size (up to 16k):
           - HDR encoding is powered by a modified version of [hdrpng.js](https://github.com/enkimute/hdrpng.js/) library
           - HDR code was created with assistance from Microsoft Copilot
         - 3DM, GLB, GLTF, JSON, OBJ+MTL, USDZ: